Tanuja1306/attendance_system_Tanuja/attendance_system_tanuja/README.md

 1. **Detection**
 2. **Recognition**
 3. **Updating record in Excel**
-4. **Managing students data and faculty data through excel by the help of GUI**
+4. **Managing office employeesw data and faculty data through excel by the help of GUI**
-5. **Notifying students and teachers about attendance statistics via email**

 ## - **Detection**